Cube-OS/cubeOS/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **System Details**
-- The hardware running KubOS where the issue was encountered (ex.
+- The hardware running CubeOS where the issue was encountered (ex.
 Beaglebone Black, host PC running Ubuntu, SDK)
-- The version of KubOS being used (when encountered on an OBC, this is the output of the `uname -a` command)
+- The version of CubeOS being used (when encountered on an OBC, this is the output of the `uname -a` command)

 **Severity**
 - Mild - There's not much of a system impact, or there's a very easy workaround